ssagastume11/worlds-wildlife-dataset-analysis/README.md

 ## 📈 Analysis Output
 The final visualizations, saved in the `visuals/` folder, include:
-- 🌾 Maize Yield Trends Over Time: Global and regional productivity comparisons
+- 🌾 Maize yield trends over time: Global and regional productivity comparisons
-- 🦁 Wildlife Population Index Trends: Biodiversity change visualized by region
+- 🦁 Wildlife population index trends: Biodiversity changes visualized by region.
-- 🌎 Agricultural Land vs. Protected Area: Insights on sustainable land management
+- 🌎 Agricultural lands vs. protected areas: Perspectives on sustainable land management.

 ---

 ## 🧾 Presentation
 The final presentation (in the `presentation/` folder) summarizes:
-- Project purpose and research questions
+- Project purpose and research questions.
-- Data preparation and cleaning steps
+- Data preparation and cleaning.
-- Key findings supported by visual analysis
+- Key findings supported by visual analysis.
-- Actionable recommendations for balancing productivity and conservation
+- Actionable recommendations for balancing productivity and conservation.
 ---

 ## ✅ Next Steps
-- Integrate additional biodiversity and climate datasets for deeper insights
+- Integrate additional biodiversity and climate datasets for more detailed insights
-- Expand analysis to include deforestation and water usage metrics
+- Expand the analysis to include deforestation and water use metrics
-- Build an interactive dashboard on **Tableau**
+- Create an interactive dashboard in **Tableau**

 ---